fullon-labs/flon.whitepaper/fullon.whitepaper.md

 | Foundation Endowment | `30%`               | `300,000,000`       | `flon.fund`             | Governed by DAO                  |
 | Mining Reserve       | `20%`               | `200,000,000`       | N/A                     | N/A                              |

-__Note: Unlocking for the lockup tokens happens in a linear, per-block fashion.__
+_NOTE: Unlocking for the lockup tokens happens in a linear, per-block fashion._

 Allocation Category Detail